1uka/raspyan/README.md

 Normally, Linux kernels must be built/compiled on a Linux host operating system.
 There are also a lot of other requirements that would need to be installed on the host, such as a cross-compiling toolchain to compile for different architectures, libraries, etc.

 To simplify this, the Raspyan project uses **Vagrant** for automating the creation and provisioning of a Linux virtual machine that will be used for building.
 Vagrant depends on a virtualization provider; it is recommended to use **VirtualBox** for this purpose.

+Virtual machines can be configured using a `Vagrantfile` - a Ruby script with specific configuration features.
+From a `Vagrantfile`, the user can setup a virtual machine by running provisioning scripts, copying files from the host, installing dependencies, etc.
+The `Vagrantfile` script is not platform-dependent and can be used for automating builds, deployments on the cloud.
+Wherever it runs the same outcome can be expected, as long as the Vagrant version is consistent across the systems.

+So, there are a couple advantages to using Vagrant:

+- the user does not have to run Linux - any OS that is supported by Vagrant can be used;
+- useful for automated deployments

 ## Configuration